 Below is a list of countries that guarantee new mothers 100% of their salary or wage throughout the entire maternity leave period:

-On the other hand, seven countries offer no federal compensation guarantees for maternity leave.
+On the other hand, five countries offer no federal compensation guarantees for maternity leave.
+Below is a list of these countries:

 Marshall Islands |